maxfischer2781/indico_sixpay/README.md

 Plugin for Indico EPayment, enabling support for SIX Payment service.
 This enables EPayment using the SIX Payment Service in conferences and other events.

-## Installation

-Download this repository to any host running indico.
-Install it by running

-    python setup.py install

-After reloading the EPayment plugin in the Indico Admin panel, you can enable the SixPay service.

 ## Module Settings

 This Plugin supports the following per-event settings: